 This is a rare del Gesu copy by one of the most interesting of late 19th century French makers, Joseph Hel.
 It’s an unusually fine sounding example of this maker’s work in very good condition.

 Joseph Hel (1842-1902) learnt violin-making principally from Sébastien Vuillaume in Paris, but from 1865 he was based in Lille, where he was appointed luthier to the Lille Conservatoire.
 Generally Hel worked to a Stradivari pattern – his Guarneri models such as this one are quite rare and much admired.
-This is a great example from 1889 with a fiery red varnish, beautifully preserved, free from damage, a real collector’s piece.
+This is a great example from 1889 with a fiery red varnish – there is an internal post patch in the table, otherwise the condition is excellent.